-As of March 10th, 15 Wisconsin lives have been lost to domestic violence homicide in 2018.
-That’s one person killed every 4.5 days.
-20% of victims were age 18 or under.
+At the close of the year, 68 Wisconsin lives have been lost to domestic violence homicide in 2018.
+That’s one person killed every 5.4 days.
+12% of victims were age 18 or under.

 January 9th, 2018 Sara Schmidt, Age 38 – Harrison

 PREVENT DOMESTIC HOMICIDE: Create law that removes bond option for felony DV/SA charges